GDQuest/website/content/tutorial/godot/3D/optimization-3D/index.md

 ### Reduce material and shader changes

 While Godot does its best to sort objects to minimize state change like switching materials and shaders, it has its limits.
 You can help it along by giving the same material _instance_ to more objects.
 For example, small objects could have their UVs occupy different places but they end up sharing the same texture map.
 That way, they can have the same material instance.
-Then they can even share the same texture, letting them share the same material.

-Avoid the temptation to rewrite shaders with the same code.
+Do not rewrite shaders with the same code.
 Save the shader and re-use it to reduce the number of shader changes.

 ## The graphics card's amount of work and fill-rates